Java-Archive/vaadin-dev-environment/README.md

 the remote driver will need this external IP to connect.
 If you are using the Vaadin Addons, you can provide this with the external config files.

+## Roadmap

+### stagemonitor
+Stagemonitor is an Open Source APM Solution.
+This is managed by docker-compose as well and will be integrated.